qdtrl/qdtrl/README.md

 <img  align="right" src="https://github.com/qdtrl/qdtrl/blob/main/Screen%20Shot%202020-12-14%20at%206.07.57%20pm.png?raw=true" alt="opera_house" width="200" height="200"/>

-- 🌱 I’m currently challenging myself in learning vim
+- 🌱 I’m currently challenging myself in learning C++
 - 👯 I’m also looking to collaborate on all projects that need a technical solution to meet their needs that I can provide